flyingcircusio/fc-nixos/doc/src/webproxy.md

 in the {file}`/etc/local/nixos` directory, e.g. {file}`/etc/local/nixos/varnish.nix`.

 You can also put your verbatim Varnish configuration into {file}`/etc/local/varnish/default.vcl`.
-Please note that this way of configuring Varnish is deprecated and will likely be removed in the future.

 The role passes a handful of command line arguments to Varnish to ensure reasonable default behaviour.
 If you wish to pass extra command